vsbron/course-nextJs2025-product-store/README.md

 ## Project Overview

-Product Store allows users to explore products, mark them as favorites, and leave reviews.
+Product Store allows users to explore products, mark them as favorites, manage a shopping cart, and complete purchases via Stripe.
 It includes:

 - **Core Components**: A responsive header with search, a theme toggler, and navigation.
-- **Product Management**: Admin users can add new products and view the full catalog.
+- **Product Management**: Admin users can add products and view the full catalog.
+- **Shopping & Orders**: Add products to the cart, modify quantities, remove items, checkout, and view past orders.
-- **User Features**: Favorite system, reviews with edit/delete options, and personalized access with authentication.
+- **User Features**: Favorites system, reviews, and personalized access with authentication.
 - **Modern UI/UX**: Clean, responsive design powered by Tailwind and ShadCN.

 ---